 - Always provide your full name and street address, including zip code.
 This will help prove you are a constituent of that particular elected official.

 - Do your research ahead of time.
 Providing facts related to your issue will make your argument much stronger.

 - Be as concise as possible.
 Stay brief and to the point to best get your message across.

 - Be courteous.
 Even if you are passionate about the issue and/or disagree with your elected official, rude comments or insults make your message less effective.
 You can be firm and still be polite.

-Another thing to consider when diving into advocacy is whether there are more local elected officials who could help support your issue, such as within your city or county government.
+Another thing to consider when diving into advocacy is whether there are more local elected officials who could help support your issues, such as within your city or county government.
 Advocacy happens at all levels of government.
-Examples of these individuals could be city commissioners, county commissioners, school boards, mayors, governors, etc. Access to these individuals is not only easier, but because they usually represent a smaller constituency, your voice may have a bigger influence.
+Examples of these individuals could be city commissioners, county commissioners, school boards, mayors, governors, etc. Access to these individuals is easier, and because they usually represent a smaller constituency, your voice may have a bigger influence.
 If you choose written correspondence with these individuals, you can still use the same letter/email template listed above, making adjustments where necessary.